-Pricing for small business VoIP can be very confusing.
+Pricing for small business VoIP can be confusing.
 The pricing plans quoted above are all for unlimited US and Canada calling minutes.
-If your company doesn’t receive or make many calls (under 500 minutes per month per user), you might be much better off with a pay per minute plan.
+If your company doesn’t doesn’t speak on the phone all that much (under 500 minutes per month per user), you should check out a pay-per-minute plan instead.
 While Nextiva don’t offer such a plan, Phone.com and RingCentral do, charging 3.9 and 4.9 cents per minute, respectively.

-Each provider also charges $5/month for additional phone numbers.
-Nextiva and RingCentral include a unique 10-digit number for each user with the base price.
-Phone.com, however, does not.
+- Each provider also charges $5/month for additional phone numbers.
+Nextiva and RingCentral include a unique 10-digit number for each user.
+Phone.com, does not.
 Instead you have to pay $5/month for additional phone numbers.
 Although, as an alternative, you can give each user a unique extension at no extra cost.

 Phone.com is by far the cheapest provider for both the monthly and annual contracts at $159 for 5 users on the monthly contract and $145 per month for an annual contract.
 There’s also pay-per-minute plans.
 If you have 5 employees who talk an average of 5 hours per month (or 1,500 minutes), you could pay as little as $84 total per month.